 How to Run (or Do) a Design Sprint:

 Former Google Ventures design partner Jake Knapp devised the design sprint process for Google in 2010.
-He drew inspiration from such areas as Google's product development culture and IDEO’s design thinking workshops.
-In design sprints, teams work on problems and goals differently than they do when siloed in their departments in the traditional waterfall process.
-A carefully selected team from across the organization focus themselves and manage their time to systematically collaborate and proceed from defining a user problem to testing a potential solution within 5 days.
-Sprints are also integral to agile development, where self-organized, cross-functional teams work to produce short-term deliverables and improve quality while keeping a careful watch over current user needs and any changing circumstances.
+He drew inspiration from areas such as Google's product development culture and IDEO’s design thinking workshops.
+In design sprints, teams work on problems and goals differently than they do when confined to their departments in the traditional waterfall process.
+A carefully selected team from across an organization collaborates and will go from defining a user problem to testing a potential solution within 5 days.
+They use a systematic approach and efficient time management.

 Whatever the size of your organization, you should approach a design sprint like this: